doldolyi/MySQL/README.md

 # mysql
-This is studying material, scripts, and etc for MySQL.
+## This is studying material, scripts, and etc for MySQL.

+## History
+23-Jul-2022 created